 The second problem occurs if you don’t trim Java Moss regularly.
 Light and nutrients will not reach inner sections if they grow too dense, and plants may start turning brown and die.
 Sometimes, excessive growth of the Java Moss can occupy and clog the aquarium filter.

 Christmas Moss (Vesicularia montagnei) is from the Moss family and grows in damp conditions in many places.
 They are native to Australia, China, India, Japan, Thailand, Srilanka, Sudan, and Vietnam.

 The thicker and triangular-shaped leaves of Christmass Moss resemble the Christmas trees (you understand why they are named so.)

-They are also very popular in aquarium husbandry.
-Christmas Moss is an excellent carpeting moss and also famous for creating walls.
+They are also trendy in aquarium husbandry.
+Christmas Moss is an excellent carpeting moss and is also famous for creating walls.
 They are very suitable to use with driftwoods and rocks, hence perfect for aquascaping.